 - Shugo Chara!: Amu has one with a slightly higher skirt, a loosened tie and a black jacket and shirt combination, complete with "x" hair-clips, of course, rather than the usual Seiyo girl's uniform, which consists of a black jumper, a relatively long skirt, and a straighter, less crooked tie.
 The other Royal Guardians probably also qualify, as the Royal Cape seems to be the only constant (mostly).

 - In spite of being employed by and holding a rank in the state military, Edward Elric in Fullmetal Alchemist is not required to wear a military uniform, instead traveling in a distinctive red coat.
-The Amestrian military also seems more than fairly lenient when it comes to how its officers wear their hair.
+The Amestrian military also seems to have unusually lax standards for cutting and styling hair.

 - May or may not have to do with if the alchemist in question is currently serving a literal military role.
 For example: Armstrong and Mustang, while they are intelligent and may do their own research, are generally shown to be involved in military operations and missions, while others such as Edward Elric and Shou Tucker don't regularly wear uniforms (at least on screen in the latter case) and typically engage more in research activities for the military rather than battle.